Roy Donley: Biography

 A Roman Catholic, he was a member of the Jonathan Club and considered himself independent in politics.

-Donley died of an apoplectic stroke in his home, 3516 West 25t Street on September 25, 1939 at the age of fifty-two.
+Donley died of an apoplectic stroke in his home, 3516 West 25t Street on September 24, 1939, at the age of fifty-four.
 Requiem mass was at St. Paul's Cathedral, and interment followed at Calvary Cemetery, East Los Angeles.

 City Council

 Elections

 In 1931, Donley ran for election in Los Angeles City Council District 5 against the incumbent, Virgil A. Martin and six other candidates, including newspaper editor Byron B. Brainard.
 Martin took first place in the primary with 2,954 votes, but the decision for second place was so close that a recount was ordered, and Donley edged Brainard by 1,766 to 1,745.
 In the runoff, Donley was elected, with 5,671 votes against Martin's 5,510.

 In 1933, Donley and Brainard were nominated over Martin in the primary, but Brainard won the runoff with 13,163 votes to Donley's 10,499.

 The next year, Donley ran for the Democratic nomination for Congress in the district held by Republican William I. Traeger but lost.

 Donley again tackled Brainard in 1937, with the support of a number of progressive groups, but he lost in the primary election, with 3,591 votes to Brainard's 9,683.